mdolab/MACH-Aero/machFramework/contribute.rst

 This should be done in code via docstrings and comments as well as in the Sphinx documentation if you add a new feature or capability.
 Look at the ``.rst`` files in the ``doc`` section of each repo.

-Building the documentation requires ``sphinx`` and ``numpydoc``, as well as the Sphinx RTD theme.
+Building the documentation requires our custom Sphinx theme.
-To install these dependencies, type:
+To install the MDO Lab theme and its dependencies, type:

 .. prompt:: bash

-    pip install sphinx numpydoc sphinx-rtd-theme sphinx-mdolab-theme
+    pip install sphinx-mdolab-theme

 To build documentation locally, go to the ``doc`` folder and type: